 Aquathol Super K (granular) this contact herbicide has been effective on pondweeds and can be mixed with copper compounds for additional efficiency.

-Sonar A.S. is long acting systemic herbicide ideal for water bodies with minimal flow.
+Sonar A.S. is a long-acting systemic herbicide ideal for water bodies with minimal flow.
 Simply mix Sonar A.S. with water and spray throughout the surface of the water or pour in different spots around the pond.
 Sonar A.S. does not have water use restrictions.

-Clipper is a broad spectrum, fast acting contact algaecide/herbicide.
+Propeller is a broad spectrum, fast acting contact algaecide/herbicide.
 It comes in a water dispersible granule that mixes with water to be sprayed or pour.
-Clipper should be applied to actively growing plants or algal blooms.
+Propeller should be applied to actively growing plants or algal blooms.

 Cygnet Plus is a nonionic wetting agent, sticker, activator and penetrant all in one.
 Cygnet Plus increases the effectiveness of herbicides uptake into the plant tissue.